tareq333610/new_test/BasicAuthentication/ReadMe.txt

-# This is  for demo purpose only
+# This is  for demo purpose only.check this file

 ASP.NET MVC Basic Authentication Sample
 -----------------------------------